 While making no mention of the variant-spawning super-spreader event he orchestrated for anti-mask wearing/anti-vaccination 'restore freedom' groups at the provincial capital, Kenney admitted that he and his United Conservative Party blundered horribly in the politics-over-science championing of the Best Summer Ever relaxation of Covid-19 harnessing measures in time for the Calgary Stampede in July.

-Kenney's precise triumph-of-politics driven actions have resulted in the collapse of Alberta's health care system, as his mask-shunning unvaccinated followers pack the province's hospitals.
+Kenney's precise triumph-of-politics driven actions have resulted in the collapse of Alberta's healthcare system, as his mask-shunning unvaccinated followers pack the province's hospitals, rural and urban.